Skip to main content

 The Consumer Affairs Victoria website has the full list of minimum standards for rooming houses.
 The rooming house operator must make sure the rooming house complies with these minimum standards.

 For more on rooming house operator and resident responsibilities for maintenance, damage and wear and tear, see our page about the Consumer Affairs Victoria guidelines.
-These are official guidelines that set out how residents and rooming house operators must follow the rental laws.
+These are official guidelines that set out how renters and rental providers (such as rooming house operators) must follow the rental laws.

 The rooming house operator must take all reasonable steps to ensure you have ‘quiet enjoyment’ of your room and the rooming house.
 This means living there without interference or disturbance from the rooming house operator, or from things that are within their control to prevent.